oracle-livelabs/oic/insight/getting-started/map-indicators/map-indicators.md

 ## Task 2: Map Milestone and Identifiers

-Map your **Shipped** Milestone **On Exit** event to the **PrepareShipping** activity. <br />
+Indicators can be mapped to more than one Milestone to an Identifier .
+Let's map another Milestone to the Order Number Map your **Shipped** Milestone **On Exit** event to the **PrepareShipping** activity. <br />
 Now onto the Identifier.
 Set your **Order Number** Identifier Extraction Criteria for the **Shipped** Milestone to **$OrderNumber**.<br />
 Set your **Order Number** Identifier Extraction Criteria for the **Order Completed** Milestone to **$OrderNumber**.